BinaryMuse/michelletilley-blog/_drafts/creating-chrome-extensions-with-react.markdown

 {% gist 7dc242ebd829c8ac0020 client.jsx %}

 All of our React components are exported via `module.exports` so we can require them for use in any parent components.
 Here, we're simply asking React to render a top-level `TabSwitcher` component, attaching it to our `div`.
-We could also have just started with the `TabSwitcher` as our application's entry point, but I like having this small file take care of that responsibility.

 The TabSwitcher
 ---------------

 This is where it really gets interesting.
 Here's what the `TabSwitcher` component looks like.
-I've left out a lot of the internals so we can focus on a high-level overview:
+I've left out a lot of the internals so we can focus on a high-level overview; [see the full source on GitHub](https://github.com/BinaryMuse/chrome-fast-tab-switcher/blob/master/src/js/client/tab_switcher.jsx).

 {% gist 7dc242ebd829c8ac0020 tab_switcher_highlevel.jsx %}

 When the component boots, it runs `getInitialState` to---you guessed it!---get its initial state.
-We can then refer to this state throughout the component. `componentDidMount` runs after the component is mounted to the DOM; the last line, `refreshTabs`, fills in pieces of the state with data from the server... er, from the extension's event page.
-(Note: those two terms are, for all practical purposes, interchangable.
-We're communicating with an extension, but I would have made the same design decisions if I were communicating over HTTP, websockets, etc.)
+We can then refer to this state throughout the component via `this.state` and modify it via `this.setState`. `componentDidMount` runs after the component is mounted to the DOM; the last line of this method, `refreshTabs()`, fills in pieces of the state with data from the server---er, from the extension's event page---by making an asynchronous request and then calling `setState` with the results.
+This method is called any time we get an event that indicates that we should update the list of tabs--more on that soon.

 {% gist 7dc242ebd829c8ac0020 tab_switcher_setstate.jsx %}

+> Note: For all practical purposes, the phrases "data from the server" and "data from the extension's even page" are interchangeable.
+We're communicating with an extension via a special Chrome API, but the design would be sound if we were communicating over HTTP, websockets, etc.

-It's important to note that `TabSwitcher` is the **only** component in the hierarchy that contains any mutable state or any `this.setState` calls.
+An important consideration in this design is that `TabSwitcher` is the **only** component in the hierarchy that contains any mutable state or any `this.setState` calls.
 Similarly, it contains no logic on how to render the UI; it delegates to a few sub-components for that.

+The data each sub-component needs to display itself is passed through their properties---specifically, the `filter`, `tabs`, and `selectedTab` properties.

+{% gist 7dc242ebd829c8ac0020 tab_switcher_render.jsx %}

-The data each sub-component needs to display itself is passed through their properties---see, for example, the `filter`, `tabs`, and `selectedTab` properties used in the `render` function.
-These properties are immutable; if a child component needs to change the application's state due to the user's interaction, it uses the `bus` (which is simply a Node.js [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter)) to notify the `TabSwitcher` that something happened.
+These properties are immutable; if a child component needs to change the application's state due to the user's interaction, it uses the `bus` (which is simply a Node.js [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter), made available to us on the client side by Browserify) to notify the `TabSwitcher` that something happened.
 The `TabSwitcher` modifies the appropriate state and then React *re-renders the entire component tree in memory*, using intelligent diffing to only modify the browser's DOM in places that actually need changing.

 <a href='/images/react_chrome_extension_diagram.png' target='_blank'>
 <img src='/images/react_chrome_extension_diagram.png' style='max-width: 100%' alt='Data Flow'>